pro-antkeeper/HWD-Tools_Horion-base/README.md

 - Minimap that can render in the clickgui (try zero's minimap)
 - Slight blur on the clickgui (+colors)
 - Watermark must be the real logo (size option)
-- "We love miners" splash text and other ones
 - Finish the banners (gihub + mc)
 - Funny DvD logo options (bread, logo, pick, jam)
 - Un-round the clickgui (shit's uggly asf) +give it a border